 3-0-3.
 Prerequisites: Spanish 1001, 1002 and 2001; satisfactory placement scores or permission of instructor.
 This course will continue the use of listening, speaking, reading and writing skills in an introduction to literary and other discipline-related texts within a cultural context.

-Theater 1100: Introduction to Theater
+Theater 1100: Theater Appreciation

 THEA 1100